bpcosta2003/SalesforceRPG-GAME/README.md

 - Probability of appearing friend ✔️
 - Learn while you play! ✔️

+⚠️ If you want to customize the project, and make it your own RPG, feel free to do it!
+All the code stuff is in the force-app/main/default/lwc folder!

 ## Salesforce DX Project: Next Steps

 Now that you’ve created a Salesforce DX project, what’s next?
 Here are some documentation resources to get you started.